ModelEngineering/smarte/README.md

 # SMART ESTIMATION OF PARAMETERS IN REACTION NETWORKS (SMARTE)

+# Concepts

+* A **factor** is something that is changed in an experiment, such as start concentration of a species and algorithm for parameter estimation.
+* A **level** for a factor is a value that is assigned the factor for an experiment.
+* **Factor space** has dimensions of factors, and the coordinates for a factor are its levels.
+* A **condition** is a collection of pairs factor and level.
+* A **work unit** is a collection of conditions.
+Typically, conditions are chosen as a hypercube in factor space.

 # Repository Structure
 * `docs` - sphinx documentation
 * `tools` - standalone scripts